FinTSB: A Comprehensive and Practical Benchmark for Financial Time Series Forecasting: Experiments

 \subsection{Experiment Setup}

 Our experiment is trained on the NVIDIA A100 GPU for LLM-based methods and NVIDIA V100 GPU for others, and all models are built using PyTorch \cite{pytorch}.
 The training, validation, and test sets (from \name) are kept consistent for all models.
 The lookback horizon $L$ is set to $20$ and we will predict the returns $Y$ on the next trading day.
 For each method, we adhere to performing hyperparameter searches across multiple sets for optimal results.
 The training process employs a dual-objective optimization framework, simultaneously minimizing a composite loss function that integrates both point-wise regression loss and pair-wise ranking loss.
-These complementary objectives are balanced through an adaptive weighting coefficient $\eta$, which is set to $5$.
+These complementary objectives are balanced through an adaptive weighting coefficient $\eta$, which is set to $5$ after parameter searching.
+Furthermore, when $\eta=5$, it produced comparable magnitudes for the two loss terms, ensuring that neither objective dominated the optimization process.
+This balance enables smooth joint convergence and consistent performance across all FinTSB backbone architectures.